Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Monte Carlo Studies

-Figure \ref{fig:power:par} provides size-adjusted empirical power curves for the 5\% level tests with sample size $n=500$.
-See Figure \ref{fig:power:par-1000} in the online Appendix \ref{appendix:add_simulation} for empirical power curves with a larger sample size $n=1000$.
-From both figures, we see that our adaptive test $\widehat {\mathtt{T}}_n$ (solid lines) with $K(J)=4J$ has power similar to the asymptotic $t$-test and the JH test (dashed lines) for a simple alternative with $c_B=0$ (i.e., the alternative function is quadratic).
-When the alternative function becomes more complex with $c_B=0.5$, our adaptive test becomes more powerful than the JH test.
-The difference in power is enlarged as the degree of nonlinearity increases to $c_B=1$.
-This is theoretically sensible since \cite{Horowitz2006} test is designed to have power against $n^{-1/2}$ smooth alternative only.
+\paragraph{Power.} Figure~\ref{fig:power:par} provides empirical power curves for the 5\% level tests with sample sizes $n\in \{500,5000\}$.
+From this figure, we see that our adaptive test $\widehat {\mathtt{T}}_{n}$ (dashed plus lines with $K(J)=4J$ and solid circle lines with $K(J)=8J$) has power similar to the asymptotic $t$-test (dotted triangle lines) and the JH test (dotted square lines) for a simple quadratic alternative with $c_{B}=0$.
+When the alternative function in \eqref{sim:h:sinus} becomes more nonlinear/complex with $c_{B}= 0.5$, our adaptive test becomes more powerful than the JH test.
+This is theoretically sensible since the \citet{Horowitz2006} test is designed to have power against $n^{-1/2}$ smooth alternative only.
+Since our adaptive test is slightly under-sized for small sample sizes or for weak instrument strength, the size-adjusted empirical power of our test is even better (see our arxiv:2006.09587v3 version).
 To sum up, our adaptive minimax test not only controls size, but also has very good finite-sample power uniformly against a large class of nonparametric alternatives.

-Finally in online Appendix \ref{appendix:add_simulation} we present additional simulation comparisons of our adaptive test against our adaptive version of \cite{bierens1990}'s type test when the dimension of conditional instrument $W$ is larger than the dimension of the endogenous variables $X$.
-We observe that our adaptive test again have very good size control and even better finite-sample power when $d_w > d_x$.
+Finally, in Supplemental Appendix~C, we present additional simulation comparisons of our adaptive test against our adaptive version of \citeauthor{bierens1990}'s (\citeyear{bierens1990}) type test when the dimension of conditional instrument $W$ is larger than the dimension of the endogenous variables $X$.
+We observe that our adaptive test $\widehat {\mathtt{T}}_{n}$ again has size control and even better finite-sample power when $d_{w} > d_{x}$.